cara-tm/GoTop/README.md

 * `link`: The ID name associated to your link.
 Default: `'gotop'`
 * `adjust`: Allows to correct the final position in pixels to the top of the HTML document on the scrolling animation (if needed: due to extra spaces (personal bookmarks, extensions, etc.) into the browsers window.
 Despite the script evaluate this behavior, consider this as a fallback for old browsers).
 Default: `100`

+Automatic detection of "smooth-scroll" property for modern browsers; fallback to internal animation for all others browsers.

 See [the `demo.html` file for example](https://github.com/cara-tm/GoTop/blob/master/demo.html "Discover").

 See it in action here: [https://jsfiddle.net/f987rqgw/](https://jsfiddle.net/f987rqgw/5/ "Try it")